MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 The `aks-engine get-logs` command can be useful to troubleshoot issues with your cluster.
 The command produces, collects, and downloads a set of files to your workstation.
 The files include node configuration, cluster state and configuration, and set up log files.

-At a high level: the command works by establishing an SSH session into each node, executing a log collection script that collects and zips relevant files, and downloading the zip file to your local computer.
+At a high level: the command works by establishing an SSH session into each node, executing a log collection script that collects and zips relevant files, and downloading the .ZIP file to your local computer.

 ### SSH authentication